HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image137.png)

-**Note**: Display the operation frequency of the real-time front-end (sent by front-end application to compute node) and back-end (sent by compute node to data node) SELECT, INSERT, UPDATE and DELETE in times/s.
+**Note:** Display the operation frequency of the real-time front-end (sent by front-end application to compute node) and back-end (sent by compute node to data node) SELECT, INSERT, UPDATE and DELETE in times/s.

 - Page data refreshing frequency is 3 seconds.